simonmichael/hledger/hledger/doc/commands.m4.md

 listed as subcommands.

 Run a subcommand by writing its name as first argument (eg `hledger incomestatement`).
-You can also write any unambiguous prefix of a command name (`hledger inc`), or one of the standard short aliases displayed in the command list (`hledger is`).
+You can also write one of the standard short aliases displayed in parentheses in the command list (`hledger b`), or any any unambiguous prefix of a command name (`hledger inc`).

 Here are all the builtin commands in alphabetical order.
 See also `hledger` for a more organised command list,